 An infection caused by the bacteria Ureaplasma urealyticum or Ureaplasma parvum

 Similar to Mycoplasma genitalium, a Ureaplasma infection is a bacterial infection that we don’t know enough about.
 What we do know is that it can be transmitted during intercourse or from mother to infant during childbirth, is often asymptomatic, and is difficult to diagnose .

 Ureaplasma species are pretty common bacteria, but the resulting infection is difficult to diagnose and a large percentage of cases are asymptomatic.
 As a result, we don’t really know how many people carry Ureaplasma.

 Ureaplasma falls into the same category as Mycoplasma and is likewise characterized by a lack of cell walls which makes it notoriously difficult to diagnose and treat .

-We don’t know why the bacteria become infectious, but we do know that sexually active men and women as well as pregnant women are at a higher risk of infection since the bacteria can be transferred during childbirth or intercourse .
+We don’t know why some people experience symptoms and others do not, but we do know that sexually active men and women as well as pregnant women are at a higher risk of transmitting infection since the bacteria can be transferred during childbirth or intercourse .
 Having unprotected sex, or having sex with new or multiple partners puts you at a higher risk of infection.
 Ureaplasma is often found in cases of pelvic inflammatory disease (PID), urinary tract infections and neonatal infections .

 Symptomatic cases can result in vaginal bleeding as well as vaginal pain while urinating or during intercourse .
 Even though most cases of Ureaplasma infection seem to not cause any symptoms at all, the potential complications of an untreated infection range from moderate to severe.

 It is possible to diagnose a Ureaplasma infection using a culture test, but other methods like a PCR test are more common.
 It can also be detected through Next Generation Sequencing (NGS).